-A competitor attending school in a province or territory other than their primary place of residence can choose to represent either province or territory, on condition that the MO accepts to be represented by that competitor and they meet the eligibility requirements within that province or territory.
+A competitor attending school in a province or territory other than their primary place of residence can apply to represent either province or territory and they must meet the eligibility requirements within that province or territory.
+A competitor cannot participate in two separate p/t competitions in the same year.